sdiehl/wiwinwlh/tutorial.md

 ```

 It is not advisable to use a Linux system package manager to manage Haskell
 dependencies.
-Although this can be done in practice it is better to use Cabal or
+Although this can be done in practice, it is better to use Cabal
-Stack to build locally isolated builds to avoid incompatabilities.
+or Stack to create locally isolated builds to avoid incompatibilities.

 Names
 -----

 Names in Haskell exist within a specific namespace.
 Names are either unqualified
-of the form.
+of the form:

 ```haskell
 nub
 ```

-Or qualified by the module in which they come from.
+Or qualified by the module in which they come from, such as:

 ```haskell
 Data.List.nub